mrkkrp/para/README.md

 * Clean design from the very beginning and a lot of tests covering *everything*.

-* I don't feel so cool to use shorter prefix for my functions, because the only prefix you should use in Emacs Lisp is name of your package.
-Otherwise you may get in trouble at some point.
-So it's called `para-end-of`, not `sp-end-of-sexp` when it should be `smartparens-end-of-sexp`.

 * Situations when something doesn't work are rare even if you use (normal, non-stable) MELPA.
 See more about this in the next section if you want philosophy.

-If you judge only on collection of features Smartparens may seem more advanced.
-However, in this project I value simplicity and clarity of code more than some of Smartparens' features.

 ## What's wrong with Smartparens?

-*This section reflects my personal opinion, you may have different point of view, of course.
-This doesn't mean I cannot express mine.*

-I was user of Smartparens for about a year.
+I was user of [Smartparens](https://github.com/Fuco1/smartparens) for about a year.
 Never liked it, but couldn't find decent replacement.
 I can imagine it was better at the beginning when the author had more time to work on it.
 But with right approach and design maintenance doesn't take much time.

 Most Emacs Lisp packages are brilliant, from all packages I currently use I don't like only two: Haskell Mode (which should be rewritten from scratch